TradeSkillMaster/LibTSMClass/README.md

 ## LuaLS Plugin

 A [plugin](LuaLSPlugin/LibTSMClassLuaLSPlugin.lua) for [LuaLS](https://github.com/LuaLS/lua-language-server) is provided to allow for better handling of classes defined with LibTSMClass.
+The plugin exposes a `.OnSetText(uri, text)` function which can be called by your own plugin as well as a few other useful functions for more custom integrations.

 ## License and Contributes